kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/notes.md

 The software that is run is also fine-tuned, the specific architecture of the CPU is known to optimize the compiler, the code knows the architecture and relative positions of various sub programs on other nodes to optimize communication, I/O is layered with computation calls to save time and so forth.

 On the other hand, a cloud system is more general purpose.
-One node might run a web server with a single page app or a static HTML page, a database application as well as an AI training model running at the same time.
+One node might run a web server with a single page app or a static HTML page, a database application as well as an AI training model at the same time.
 This might change quickly and also the workload changes.
 Maybe it is christmas and the web page has so many users that you actually start a second instance, handle the traffic correct for each user and boost throughput.
-For all of this flops do not count.
+For all of this flops do not a valid measure of _performance_.

 Performance is measured differently.
 It is almost impossible to know the architecture of our CPU, we will also not get the highest performance as there is an abstraction layer with the virtualization that is used.